 The damage alcohol can cause begins with the very first sip you take.
 The Mayo Clinic reports that alcohol is a neurotoxin, meaning it is considered poisonous to the delicate cells that reside in the nervous system, including the brain.
 When you drink alcohol, it moves from the digestive system into the bloodstream.
 From there, it crosses into spaces within the brain, and it causes harm to the cells there.

 Alcohol’s toxicity is responsible, in part, for the symptoms people feel when they drink.
 A lack of coordination, speech difficulty, and a reduced ability to make sound decisions could all be caused by damaged brain cells, and alcohol directly causes that damage.

 The organization Drinkaware also points out that alcohol can reduce the production and/or uptake of chemicals brain cells use to communicate with one another.
 That reduction in neurotransmitter ability can also help us to feel relaxed and at ease with a drink, but those feelings are caused by damage to brain cells.

 These changes are often associated with an episode of drinking, and they do tend to pass when the body has metabolized all of the ingested alcohol.
 But those who drink repeatedly may develop brain damage that does not go away when sobriety returns.

 Some Therapies May Help To Repair the Damage

 For people with Wernicke-Korsakoff syndrome, therapy involving thiamine can be a great help.
 As researchers writing in Nature make clear, when the therapy is provided early in the progression of the disease, people can make a remarkable and rapid recovery and come back to normal.
 If the therapy is provided too late in the progression of the disease, it is less helpful, and those people may not see the same kind of benefit.

-It’s clear that drinking can have a deep and profound impact on the health of your brain.
+Drinking can have a profound impact on the health of your brain.
 If you’re dealing with alcoholism, what can you do to protect your brain cells?